deficollective/defiscan/src/content/protocols/curve.md

 ## Exit Window

-All votes have a 7 day voting period and because of veCRV voting decay votes are usually frontloaded in the first 3 days of the period.
-This allows anyone 7 days of notice for any contentious votes.
-For all LPs in pools, lending markets, and gauges, the DAO can only vote to increase/decrease parameters within the hardcoded ranges.
+All DAO votes have a 7-day voting period.
+Due to veCRV voting decay, most votes are cast in the first 3.5 days, after which voting power linearly decays to zero.
+This structure provides up to 7 days of advance notice for any potentially contentious proposals.

+For all liquidity pools, lending markets, and gauges, the DAO can only vote to modify parameters within predefined, hardcoded ranges.

-The `TriCryptoSwapFactory`'s current pool implementation also implements a mandatory 3 day extra delay on all parameter changes, which can also be vetoed by the `EmergencyDAO`.
+In addition, the current `TriCryptoSwapFactory` pool implementation enforces a mandatory 3-day delay on all parameter changes, these changes can also be vetoed by the `EmergencyDAO`.

 # Contracts & Permissions